keybase/book-content/D-docs/05-files/00-index.md

-## Introducing the Keybase filesystem
+# Introducing the Keybase Filesystem

 Alpha releases of the Keybase app are starting to come with a cryptographically secure file mount.
 It is brand new.
 And very different.